atecup/atec2025_software_algorithm/VLM_Agent/readme.md

-# Hybrid YOLO-VLM Rescue Agent README
+# Hybrid YOLO-VLM Rescue Agent

 ## Overview
 This agent is designed to solve rescue missions in a simulated environment by combining object detection (YOLO) and vision-language models (VLM) to create a two-tiered decision system.
 The agent navigates through the environment, finds an injured person, and transports them to a stretcher or ambulance.

-The agent successfully completes rescue tasks by implementing a hybrid approach:
+The agent completes rescue tasks by implementing a hybrid approach:
 1. **Primary Tier: YOLO Detection** - Provides precise object detection and movement when targets are clearly visible
 2. **Secondary Tier: VLM Landmark Navigation** - Takes over when YOLO detection fails, using contextual understanding to search for landmarks